CodeChica/plus-plus/guides/git.md

 $ git checkout -b <your-username>-story
 ```

-Now that you have your own `branch` let's make some edits.
+Now that you have your own `branch`, let's make some edits.

 Open `README.md` using your favourite editor or add a new line using the `echo`
 command.